Spinning a crepe or using the batter spreader to form the perfectly sized and evenly thin crepe is an experience you won’t soon forget.

 We find that the thicker the batter is, the better it will spin.
 Following the recipe provided should give you an ideal batter thickness.

-Allowing adequate time (roughly 30 minutes) for your batter to chill in the fridge will improve the batter consistency.
+Allowing adequate time (roughly 30 minutes) for your batter to chill in the fridge will improve the batter’s consistency.

 3. Spinning Technique

-The goal when spinning crepes is to evenly distribute the batter across the pan to perfectly cook those beautiful, thin, golden crepes.
+The goal when spinning crepes is to evenly distribute the batter across the pan to cook those beautiful, thin, golden crepes perfectly.

 The most effective way to spin crepes is to drag the batter across the full pan using the T-shaped batter spreader.
 This will be done as motion with your full arm, keeping your hand close to the surface.

-We occasionally see people trying to spin crepes by holding the spreader straight up and down and it twisting it their fingers.
-This method is not ideal and you will generally not create the quality of crepes you are looking for.
+We occasionally see people trying to spin crepes by holding the spreader straight up and down and twisting their fingers.
+This method is not ideal, and you will generally not create the quality of crepes you are looking for.

 4. Apply Oil to the Pan

-You can also use an old French trick and stick half of a small potato (the size of red potato is perfect).
-You will then dip the potato in your cooking oil and spread over the pan.
+You can also use an old French trick.
+Stick half a small potato (the size of red potato is perfect).
+You will then dip the potato in your cooking oil and spread it over the pan.

 An important item to note is that adding too much oil can leave a sticky residue on your pan.

-If you find that the crepes are starting to stick then feel free to add a little more oil but you shouldn't need to add oil between each crepe.
+If you find that the crepes are starting to stick, feel free to add a little more oil.
+But you shouldn’t add oil between each crepe.

 We hope that this guide was helpful and don’t forget to post your first crepe made on Instagram and be sure to tag us @crepe_pro

-We will see you in the next one!
+We will see you at the next one!
 How to Clean Your CrepePro